The Audiology Center now is open and taking the following safety precautions:

 On-Call Audiology Support (see below Audiology Center: The Shop for more information)

 Appointments for on-campus audiological services as well as ENT and eye examinations (for students only) are scheduled in The Shop at the Audiology Center (LBJ-3130; Phone 585-475-6473 Voice).
+You may also sign up for services using the online request form.

 When arranging an appointment, please have your class/work schedule available.
 Appointments are popular, so please be sure to book an appointment promptly as needs arise.